The rise of the Work Engineer: Why CIOs are now designing work

 AI is no longer in pilot mode.
 It is embedded.

 In 2025, many organizations were still exploring.
 Pilots and proofs of concept dominated the agenda.
-Those efforts generated learning but did not always change work itself.
+Those efforts generated learning.
+They did not always change work itself.

 In 2026, the context has shifted.

-AI is already embedded in tools, workflows, and expectations.
+AI is already embedded in systems, workflows, and expectations.
 The challenge is no longer adoption.
-It is governance, optimisation, and redesign.
+It is governance, optimization, and redesign.

 Now the work is about: